theRTB/GT7ShiftTone/README.md

 There are three triggers:
 - Shift RPM: The RPM value at which power in the current gear becomes lower than the power in the next gear: the ideal time to upshift.
 If the application predicts shift RPM is reached in the defined tone offset time, trigger a beep
 - Percentage of revlimit: Uses the tone offset distance as predicted distance to current RPM hitting the listed percentage of rev limit
-  - Example: A rev limit of 7500 and a value of 98.0% triggers a beep if it predicts 7350 RPM will be reached in 283 milliseconds
+  - Example: A rev limit of 7500 and a value of 98.0% triggers a tone if it predicts 7350 RPM will be reached in 283 milliseconds
 - Time distance to revlimit: uses the tone offset value plus the revlimit ms value as predicted distance to current RPM hitting the defined revlimit.
-Defaults to 100 milliseconds, which leads to a prediction distance of 383ms
+Defaults to 100 milliseconds, which leads to a default prediction distance of 383ms

 The delay between beep triggers is currently set to 0.5 seconds.
 This time-out is shared between the three triggers.
 If you choose to not shift and remain above the trigger RPM, the program will not beep again even if revlimit is hit.